Customer data infrastructure: A technical guide to governed event pipelines

 Consent propagation and suppression rules

-If consent changes, it must change how data flows.
-This is not a preference.
-It is a compliance and trust requirement.
-CDI should support consistent suppression and deletion behaviors tied to consent state.
+When consent state changes, data flows must change accordingly.
+This is both a compliance obligation and a foundational trust requirement.
+Customer data infrastructure should support consistent suppression and deletion behaviors that are tied to consent state and applied at the delivery layer.

 Auditability

-Governance without auditability becomes “trust us.”
-You need to know who changed a rule, when it changed, why it changed, and what the impact was.
-Auditability is also what makes rollback possible when a rule causes unintended consequences.
+Governance without auditability requires trusting the system without being able to verify it.
+Auditability means knowing who changed a rule, when it changed, and what the downstream impact was.
+It is also what makes meaningful rollback possible when a rule change produces unintended consequences.

 The real-time session layer

-This is the ephemeral context available at inference time: what the user just did, what page they are on, what state the session is in.
-This layer is optimized for immediacy and is often served from in-memory systems.
+The session layer provides ephemeral context available at inference time: what the user just did, what page they are on, and what state the current session is in.
+This layer is optimized for immediacy and is typically served from in-memory systems operating at sub-second latency.

 The fresh customer context layer